 - If you are ever unsure about whether your child needs to go to urgent care or the emergency department, opt for emergency care.

-- Your child will not need a referral to any of our urgent care clinics.
-While you cannot make an appointment, you can check the wait times for each clinic.
+- Your child will not need a referral to our urgent care clinic.
+While you cannot make an appointment, you can check the wait time.